fishbrain/job-assignment-android-engineer/README.md

 The goal of this project is to assess Android development skills.
 It is designed to be challenging, and evaluate all aspects of development.

 - **Project Name:** Fishbrain Assignment
-- **Project Goal:** Creating a simplified version of the Fishbrain app that just includes a simplified catches view.
+- **Project Goal:** Creating a simplified version of the Fishbrain app that just includes a simple catches list.
 - **Technology:** Java
 - **Deliverables:** The solution should be sent using the greenhouse.io link that will be provided during the interview process.